Guest blog post by SanDisk® Fellow, Fritz Kruger

 So what do we do?

-I welcome your comments, feedback and ideas below and look forward to seeing you there!
+I welcome your comments, feedback and ideas below!

 The data in the graphs was created for informational purposes only and may contain errors.
 It also contains information from third parties, which reflect their projections as of the date of issuance.